sandstorm-io/sandstorm/docs/administering/for-work.md

 are typically used by companies.
 Customers can buy a _feature key_ to enable these features on a Sandstorm server running at their own organization.
 Special pricing, sometimes including free feature keys, are available to [non-profits and community groups](#special-pricing).
 For pricing, please read the information on the [main website](https://sandstorm.io/business).
-As an implementation detail, Sandstorm is fully open-source software.

-For now, feature keys are typically 60-day trial keys.
+For now, feature keys are typically 90-day trial keys.
 This gives you time to evaluate Sandstorm for Work, and it gives us time to finish testing the payments system.

-## Sandstorm for Work features
+## Sandstorm for Work in depth

-### Authentication providers: LDAP and SAML
+### Authentication provider: LDAP

 LDAP is a protocol for storing information of nearly any kind; it is typically used to store data about people who work at a company, including login credentials.
 Sandstorm's LDAP support allows you to log into Sandstorm with a username and password that is checked against an LDAP store.
 We expect Sandstorm's LDAP support to be compatible with Microsoft Active Directory, OpenLDAP, and many other systems.

-SAML is a protocol for exchanging information about access control.
-SAML support is coming soon.
-If you need this feature, please feel free to [request a feature key today][https://sandstorm.io/business].
-SAML support should be compatible with Shibboleth and other systems.

 To enable either of these login providers, take the following steps: